Dheerajmadhukar/back-me-up/rereadme.md

 ## Tool Description

 Back-Me-Up is a powerful shell script tool designed to automate the bug bounty process by collecting URLs from internet archive data and searching for sensitive data leakage in the form of juicy extensions.
-The tool utilizes multiple tools, including `gau`, `gauplus`, `katana`, `hakrawler` and `waybackurls` to streamline the process.
+The tool utilizes multiple tools, including `gau`, `gauplus`, `katana`, and `waybackurls` to streamline the process.

 ## Prerequisites and Installation